dlfelps/dlfelps.github.io/_posts/2024-06-02-VIT-amster.md

 #### The embedding vector

 DINOv2 is a vision transformer model.
-As such, transforms an image into patches and processes those patches a sequence of patches.
+As such, it transforms an image into patches and processes those patches a sequence of patches.

 ![vit](/assets/images/vit.png "vit")
 [source](https://arxiv.org/abs/2010.11929v2)

 The sequence is processed by the model and the embedding vector referenced here refers to the [CLS] token of the final layer (represented by the "*" in the figure above).
 Since the [CLS] token does not represent an actual token, the transformer learns to encode a general representation of the entire image into that token.
-One of the most desirable  features of DINOv2 is that the CLS token attention maps of the last layer tend to be well-aligned with salient foreground objects (i.e. the model is attending to the primary subject of the image).
+One of the most desirable  features of DINOv2 is that the attention maps associated with the [CLS] token of the last layer tend to be aligned with salient foreground objects (i.e. the model is attending to the primary subject of the image).
 It is worth looking at the code to see how to extract the [CLS] token:

 ```
 def get_cls_token_for_images(images, processor, model):